awsdocs/amazon-transcribe-developer-guide/doc_source/pii-redaction-output.md

 ## Example PII identification output<a name="pii-redaction-output-id"></a>

 PII identification is an additional feature that you can use with your streaming transcription job\.
+The identified PII is listed in each segment's `Entities` section\.

 ```
 {